AndersSkoog/auxauris/README.md

 * Security
 > Not written with any security in mind, make nessessary production configurations before deploying, needs validation of input html elements
 * Client performance
 > Consider rewriting the synthengine without the Timbre.js library and make use of Audioworklets.
 * Session handling:
-> Needs a better way of keeping track of connected clients, currently it stores a dictionary in memory in a very awful way, associated bugs here.
+> Needs a better way of keeping track of connected active clients, currently it stores a dictionary in memory in a very awful way, associated bugs here.
 Consider implementing the same functionality without the socket.io library, just use the native browser websocket apis.
 * Gui:
-Some bugs in the UI, written for an old version of React.
-Associated performance issues by having so many event handlers, consider sliming it down, perhaps by making a Html-canvas Gui instead.
+> Some bugs in the UI, written for an old version of React.
+Associated performance issues by having so many event listeners, consider sliming it down, perhaps by making a Html-canvas Gui instead.